Avia B-534: Initial production

-More testing followed and an initial order for 34 aircraft for the Czechoslovak Air Force, soon increasing to 147, was placed on 17 July 1934.
+More testing followed, and an initial order for 34 aircraft for the Czechoslovak Air Force, soon increasing to 147, was placed on 17 July 1934.
 At that time, the B-534 was well ahead of its contemporaries.
 The United Kingdom was still dependent on Hawker Furies, with the first Gloster Gladiators being produced at this time.
 The Soviet Union was placing its hope on its Polikarpov aircraft designs.
 The United States was still using descendants of the Curtiss Hawk series, with the Seversky P-35 and Curtiss P-36 about to fly as prototypes.

-The B-534 was designed as a single-engine biplane fighter with a license-built Hispano-Suiza inline powerplant, and fixed landing gear.
-The air forces of the 1930s were reluctant to abandon the maneuverability and climb rates of biplanes for the speed of monoplanes, even in the face of new and better technology.
+The B-534 was designed as a single-engine biplane fighter with a licence-built Hispano-Suiza inline powerplant, and fixed landing gear.
+The air forces of the 1930s were reluctant to abandon the manoeuvrability and climb rates of biplanes for the speed of monoplanes, even in the face of new and better technology.
 The success of Soviet pilots with biplanes may have contributed to this reluctance; they were known to strip their aircraft of sliding canopies, preferring to have the wind in their faces.
 Aircraft with two fabric-covered wings and fixed landing gear were also less expensive to manufacture.

 First deliveries of the B-534 to the Czechoslovak air force began in October 1935, and 568 had been completed by 1939.
 The first 100 of these were of the first series.
 The second prototype was the blueprint for the I series, although it was built with an open cockpit.
 These early series aircraft were initially armed with four 7.92mm vz.28 guns.
 Two were located in the nose on either side of the engine in a similar manner to the Avia B-34 and two were fitted in the wings.
 At an early stage of production, it was however recognised that the wing-mounted guns were troublesome.
 Aircraft from serial number B-534.47 were completed without the wing guns, which were also removed from the earlier aircraft.
 The first to fourth series aircraft were fitted with the Avia licence-built version of the Hispano-Suiza 12Ydrs engine.
 This was a liquid-cooled V12-cylinder engine with a capacity of 36.05 litres.
 On the ground its normal power rating was 650 hp, it could deliver 750 hp for two minutes.
 At an operational height of 3,000 m (9,842 ft), it could deliver 850 hp for 30 minutes.
 At an operational height of 4,000 m (13,123 ft), it could reach 860 hp.
 Total fuel was 347 litres (76 gal) which was held in two fuselage fuel tanks of 90 and 257 litres.